2026 TCR Eastern Europe Touring Car Series

-The 2026 TCR Eastern Europe Trophy was the eight season of the TCR Eastern Europe Trophy.
+The 2026 TCR Eastern Europe Touring Car Series is the eighth season of the TCR Eastern Europe.
+The season began on 15 May at Automotodrom Grobnik and will end on 25 October at the Hungaroring.

 Calendar

 The 2026 calendar was announced on 29 October 2025.
 The season remains at five events, with two races per event except for the Salzburgring round, which will feature three races, for a total of eleven races.